adeblieux/IEEE754-Converter/README.md

     - Click the "Run" button to convert the number into IEEE-754 format.
     - The converted binary representation will be displayed in the output area, showing both 23-bit and 52-bit mantissas.

-### Features

-- Converts decimal numbers into IEEE-754 floating-point format.
-- Supports both 32-bit and 64-bit representations.
-- User-friendly graphical interface for easy interaction.
-- Provides detailed insights into the binary representation of floating-point numbers.

 ### Example Outputs:
 Input: 19.59375 <br>
 23-bit: 0 10000011 00111001100000000000000 <br>